 Private Junk Car Buyers & Independent Options to Get Cash for Junk Cars

-While most people selling their junk car will take the normal route and use the services that buy junk cars for cash, some will look for independent options and private junk car buyers.
+While most people selling their junk car will take the normal route and use the services that buy junk cars for cash (be aware of common scams if you choose this method), some will look for independent options and private junk car buyers.

 If you're like the latter then keep reading.
 We'll highlight for you all your options for finding a way to junk your car for cash privately.
 And if all else fails you can always use our cash for cars service.

 If you think you get a better price independently, try selling the car on Craigslist.
 It may not be as fast of an option but it still works.
 You can always place the ad and then continue to search for other buyers.

 - Selling junk cars on Craigslist can be a little tricky; most interested buyers are going to want to see the vehicle before agreeing to purchase.

 - Due to this, it will take much longer to get paid.

 - There are people on Craigslist that make a hobby out of flipping cars.
 Be careful.

 - Take clear photographs and be honest about the condition.